Skip to main content

 Fictionary Blog

-Definition (According to Editors Canada): Assessing the content and organization of a work, and commenting in depth on such factors as characterization, dialogue, setting, plot, structure, subject relevance, believability, research required, and potential legal issues… This evaluation is intended to guide the writer or publisher through the process of rewriting or editing the work.
+A manuscript evaluation, also know as an editorial assessment, assesses the content and organization of a work, and comments in depth on such factors as characterization, dialogue, setting, plot, structure, subject relevance, believability, research required, and potential legal issues.
+This evaluation is intended to guide the writer or publisher through the process of rewriting or editing the work.

 This includes: